 The Site We Chose For Our RV At Hilton Head Island Motorcoach Resort

 After spending some time online looking at the various RV sites available, we decided to book site number 358.
 We chose that particular site because it is located in a quiet corner of the resort, near the lake, but not on the lake.
 Lakefront sites are an additional cost (an extra $30 per night), but all non-lakefront sites in the rental pool are listed at the same nightly fee, regardless of location or individual site amenities.

 We liked that the site felt very private, as it only had sites on either side, none behind it, and only one across the street.
-We especially loved the large patio area which had very nice furniture, a loveseat and two chairs, plus a propane fire pit.
-This site also has a granite outdoor kitchen with sink, fridge, and gas BBQ grill and burner, plus bar seating for 4.
+We especially loved the large patio area with very nice furniture, a loveseat, two chairs, and a propane fire pit.
+This site also has a granite outdoor kitchen with a sink, fridge, gas BBQ grill, burner, and bar seating for 4.
 Ample outdoor umbrellas provide shade over both areas.
 There’s also nice landscaping and a grass yard.
 While not fenced, it was a good area for our dog to play.
-While we didn’t need a large site for our 25′ Class C motorhome, you could fit a 45′ motorhome, plus 2 cars.
+While we didn’t need a large site for our 25′ Class C motorhome, you could fit a 45′ motorhome plus two cars.